talentprotocol/public-docs/README.md

 ## Cloudflare

 There are some Page Rules defined in Cloudflare to support some redirections for the public docs.
 Visit them to understand what they do.

+---

+## Editor settings
+This repository enforces LF end-of-line and 2-space indentation via `.editorconfig` and `.gitattributes` to keep diffs clean across platforms.